Program Admission Requirements

 American College Test (ACT) scores with a minimum composite score of 18, or successful completion of college-level required program courses with a minimum accumulative grade point average of 2.5 or higher.

-Successful completion of the ACT or Basic Skills Assessment (COMPASS) in reading, writing, and mathematics (algebra), and technologies skills.
+Successful completion of the ACT or Basic Skills Assessment (Accuplacer) in reading, writing, and mathematics (algebra), and technologies skills.

 Completion of high school biology and chemistry with a grade of C or better or completion of SCI1050 with a grade of C or better.

 Minimum of four (4) hours of laboratory observation documented by a completed Laboratory Observation form and signed Confidentiality Agreement.